linus-young/CVE_DataMining_Research/README.md

 To answer the following research questions:

-1. Overall what type of bugs are predominant?
+1. Overall what type of weaknesses are predominant?
-2. If you divide the time period of reporting bugs in 4 bins, whether the bug trends change over time?
+2. If you divide the time period of reporting weaknesses in 4 bins, whether the weaknesses trends change over time?
-3. What are some bugs that are consistently present over time, but might not be dominant?
+3. What are some weaknesses that are consistently present over time, but might not be dominant?

 # Build